GanquanWen/Deduplicator/main/README.md

 You can use one of the sample file in folder 'sample_ASCII' or 'sample_binary' (storea for ACSII file, storeb for binary file)
+Pay attention: the '/' behind the folder name is necessary.
+And the path is start at the main folder.
+If you want to get to other folder, it should start with "./"

 ```
 storea -file file1.txt -path locker/